phill52/PairProj/README.md

 -   [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
 -   [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.
--   [Drizzle Documentation](https://orm.drizzle.team/docs/overview) - learn more about the ORM and features.
+-   [Prisma Documentation](https://www.prisma.io/docs/getting-started) - learn more about the ORM and features.
 -   [AuthJS Documentation](https://authjs.dev/) - learn more about our local authentication system.
 -   [Tailwind Documentation](https://v2.tailwindcss.com/docs) - learn more about our style solution.
 -   [ShadCN UI](https://ui.shadcn.com/) - learn more about our component library.